Sussex Schools Football Association

 The rules and format of all competitions arranged by the Association shall be published and each competition shall be registered with the ESFA.

 No School shall be registered with more than one District Association.
 All affiliated District Associations and Schools must abide by the rules of the ESFA and SSFA.
+Sussex Schools FA will have the right to redefine district areas and the schools that compile a district.

 Players, Officials, spectators of all affiliated bodies are required to observe and enforce the rules, regulations and laws of Association Football and Code of Conduct that may be issued from time to time by the ESFA and SSFA